Configuration of your VESC® or VESC® based ESC using the VESC®-Tool Software.

 Example for a single drive: We have a 12S 10000mAh LiPo battery that can deliver 100A constant current (10C rated battery), so a max of 100A is a safe setting.
 It is advisable to stay well below max ratings for certain batteries.
 Some vendors tend to overrate their batteries for marketing purpose!
 We choose 60A for our setup.
 In many cases Motor Max is below Battery Max and will limit the Amp flow to the Motor MAX value regardless.

 Gear ratio and wheel diameter:

-If you want accurate real time data the VESC needs to know the gearing and wheel diameter.
+If you want accurate real time data, the VESC motor controller needs to know the gearing and wheel diameter.
 Once set, you will get very accurate feedback on the VESC-Tool App.

 Speed, estimated range, Wh usage per Km and many more.
 It's worth fill in accurate parameters.
 Measure up your wheel accurately!